 How do Keikis grow?

-Can Keiki Cloning Paste be used for other plants such as Monstera or Philodendron plants?
+Can Keiki Cloning Paste be used for other Monstera or Philodendron plants?

 What is Keiki Cloning Paste?

 Keiki cloning paste contains a hormone called cytokinin that encourages cell division.

 According to the NC State University one of the cytokinin used and approved in the US is benzyladenine (BA).

 In addition, lanolin is used as a carrier medium to hold the plant hormone cytokinin and for easy application onto the plant.

 As the name suggests, the lanolin gives the Keiki Cloning Paste a paste-like consistency.

 Cytokinin (CK) belongs to a class of plant growth substances.
 Plant hormones control all aspects of a plant.
 Cytokinin specifically promotes cell division in plant roots and shoots.